sirrice/sirrice.github.io/templates/index.md

   <p>
   <span class="important" style="font-size: bigger">
     <a href="./applying.html" class="apply">
-      If you are interested in the future of declarative interactive data visualization systems, <br/>
-      or scalable tools that facilitate data analysis and exploration, <br/>
-      apply for research and PostDoc positions!</a>
+      Interested in the future of declarative data vis, analysis, and exploration? apply for research and PostDoc positions!</a>
   </span>
   </p>